J&K: Two militants killed in gunfight in Kupwara, say police

 Drone loaded with bombs shot down

-Meanwhile, on Monday night, Border Security Force personnel fired at a drone spotted in the Kanachak area of Jammu, ANI reported.
+On Monday night, Border Security Force personnel fired at a drone spotted in the Kanachak area of Jammu, ANI reported.
 However, the drone escaped the gunshots.

-A police party deployed to bring the drone down spotted the drone again around 11 pm and shot it down.
-The payload attached to the drone had three magnetic improvised explosive devices, or IEDs, packed inside children’s tiffin boxes, the police said.
+A police party deployed to bring the drone down spotted the unmanned aerial vehicle again around 11 pm and shot it down.
+The payload attached to the drone had three magnetic improvised explosive devices packed inside children’s tiffin boxes, the police said.

 The bombs were diffused through a controlled explosion and a case has been registered in the matter, ANI reported.